Greigh/notebookitem-fivem/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run validation tests
+4. Run validation tests with `./validate.sh`
 5. Submit a pull request

 ---

-### Made with ❤️ for the Rebirth FiveM roleplay community
+### 📓 Enhanced Notebook Item Resource - Focused on notebook functionality only